g3rv4/g3rv4.com/_posts/2018-08-29-bye-bye-betterslack.md

 layout: post
 title: "Bye bye BetterSlack"
 date: "2018-08-29 01:00:00 -0300"
+description: "I wrote BetterSlack and Slack asked me to take it down.
+Find the story here."
 ---
 Less than 2 days after announcing BetterSlack, I got an email from somebody on Slack's Legal team informing me that the extension was in violation of their Acceptable Use Policy.